tnustrings/ct/readme.md

    print("appending to the foo/bar/baz code again")
 ``

-we open a second file, named zoo.py, and alias it as 'zoo'.
+we open a second file, named zoo.py.

-``//zoo.py: zoo
+``//zoo.py
   welcome to the zoo
   ``dolphins``
 ``